 Jailer Career Information: Becoming a Jailer

-Learn how to become a jailer or corrections officer.
+Learn how to become a jailer or correctional officer.
 Research the education requirements, training information and experience required for starting a career in the correctional field.

-Jailers undergo training based on American Corrections Association and American Jail Association guidelines; however, training requirements vary depending on their assignment.
+Many employers provide jailer training based on American Corrections Association and American Jail Association guidelines.
 For example, municipal jailers, who are members of special response teams, receive training in deploying chemical agents, disarming inmates and protecting themselves from the use of harmful items.
-Alternatively, corrections officers in federal prisons must complete 120 hours of specialized training within two months of their appointment.
+Alternatively, during their first year of hire, corrections officers in federal prisons must complete 200 hours of training, including 120 hours of specialized training.

-The American Correctional Association (ACA) offers a variety of professional certifications for corrections employees.
+Jailers can also participate in continuing education and receive certifications from the American Correctional Association (ACA).
 Applicants must meet educational and corresponding work experience requirements.
 Those who do may take the ACA's certification exam to earn their credentials.

 Related to Jailer Career Information: Becoming a Jailer